“It’s supposed to be automatic, but actually you have to push this button”John Brunner

 The only recommendation is to tell students that playing is a very serious thing; it is amazing to have fun, but the point is still to learn something!

-One great idea is to get the students to create the quiz which is even more effective for their learning.
+One great idea is to get the students to create a quiz which is even more effective for their learning.

 What if they are not motivated to create the quiz but just want to play it?